Announcing Year 2 of the PhD Collab pilot program

 Who is eligible to apply?

 Each team must have at least two UBC faculty members and two UBC PhD students, drawing from at least two academic disciplines.
-Others (e.g. postdocs, undergraduates, external partners) may also be included on the team.
+Others (e.g. postdocs, undergraduates, external partners) may also be included on the team, but cannot receive award funding.

 Faculty members are the primary applicants, but all identified team members, including students and non-academic partners, will be required to affirm their commitment.
 Students may also be recruited and/or identified after a successful application is granted.